shopware/admin-api-reference/docs/guides/quick-start/06-cms-handling.md

       "type": "string"
     },
     "config": {
-      "description": "Allows to add any customised informed with styling.", "type": "string"
+      "description": "Allows to add any customized information with styling.", "type": "string"
     },
     "blockId": {